SantoshYadaw/Topic-Review-Extraction-HR/README.md

   <br>
 </p>

-d.
+2d.
 SBert + HDBScan - Convert documents to embeddings via SBERT model.Clusters are form via HDBScan (Hierarchical Density-Based Spatial Clustering of Applications with Noise - density based cluster technique that groups data points based on their density and proximity to each other and over varying epsilon values and integrates the results tgo fgind the cluster that gives the best stability over epsilon) - documents with underlying similarity are likely similar documents/topics.

 Why use HDBScan?
 1. More robust to varying DBScan